Bank Holiday Collections

 Will my collection day change?

 Your collection day may have changed.
 Please check your new collection calendar that was delivered with your wheelie bin.

 Will my recycling collections change?

-No, your recycling collections will not change.
-Your red and green recycling boxes will be collected on an alternate weekly basis.
+No, your recycling collections have not changed.
+Your red and green recycling boxes are collected on an alternate weekly basis.
 Please use your red recycling box for paper and cardboard and your green recycling box for plastics bottles, tins, cans and aerosols.
-Food waste will still be collected on a weekly basis.
+Food waste is still collected on a weekly basis.

 Where can I get extra recycling boxes from?

 Additional recycling boxes can be collected free of charge from one of our local collection points.

 Will there be a wheelie bin for recycling?